2giosangmitom/2giosangmitom/README.md

-# **Hello there**
+# Hello there

-I'm _Vo Quang Chien_, an IT student at **Hue University of Science, Vietnam**.
-I have a deep passion for backend development, network programming, system programming, and everything Linux.
-I love building efficient, high-performance applications and exploring the inner workings of operating systems and databases.
+I'm Vo Quang Chien, an IT student at Hue University of Science, Vietnam.
+I have a deep passion for full-stack web development, network programming, and system programming.
+I love building efficient, high performance applications and exploring the inner workings of operating systems and databases.
+My primary languages are C++, Rust and JavaScript.

 [_Website_](https://2giosangmitom.is-a.dev/) • [_YouTube_](https://www.youtube.com/@2giosangmitom) • [_LinkedIn_](https://www.linkedin.com/in/2giosangmitom/)